 10 Top Tips to Get You Moving Like a Pro

-Using the tricks below will make your moving a lot less stressful and even enjoyable.
+Using the tricks below will make your move a lot less stressful and even enjoyable.

-- Start early: It is a huge mistake to pack in a rush, it is ideal to start your packing weeks in advance, this way you avoid having your items damaged or even lost in the melee.
-Start going through your belongings at least five weeks ahead of your move date and pack things you don’t use often, things like decorations, season clothes and that once in a while use dinner set.
+It is a huge mistake to pack in a rush, it is ideal to start your packing weeks in advance, this way you avoid having your items damaged or even lost in the melee.
+Start going through your belongings at least five weeks ahead of your move date and pack things you don’t use often, things like decorations, season clothes, and that once in a while use dinner set

-- Secure your breakables: You can get some bubble wraps for your breakables like dishes, glasses and co but one good way to save money is to wrap these items in clothing.
-This way you are killing two birds with one cloth, you are packing your kitchenware and your clothes are the same time.
+You can get some bubble wraps for your breakables like dishes, glasses, and co but one good way to save money is to wrap these items in clothing.
+This way you are killing two birds with one cloth, you are packing your kitchenware and your clothes are at the same time.

 You can decide to hold a garage sale or better still, donate your unnecessary stuff to charity; or you might as well throw them away.

-Chances are you will be too tired to unpack, so get an overnight bag and put all your essential like a change of clothing, toiletries and even your laptop.
+Chances are you will be too tired to unpack, so get an overnight bag and put all your essentials like a change of clothing, toiletries, and even your laptop.
 Keep this within reach at all times so it won’t get shoved in with all the jumble.

-- Create a schedule: Do your last grocery shopping at least two weeks before moving, this ensures that you use up all or almost all you food before moving and so the less you will have to throw out.
+Do your last grocery shopping at least two weeks before moving, this ensures that you use up all or almost all your food before moving and so the less you will have to throw out.

-- Defrost your fridge: No one wants to wake up to a mildewy fridge in their new home so ensure you defrost, thoroughly clean and wipe away any liquid in your refrigerator completely the night before moving to avoid nasty smells and leaks.
+No one wants to wake up to a mildewy fridge in their new home so ensure you defrost, thoroughly clean and wipe away any liquid in your refrigerator completely the night before moving to avoid nasty smells and leaks.

 Load your heavy furniture first into the moving van, then finish with lighter items.
 Furniture goes in first, comes out last.